-Out of the two of them, she was the more experienced one.
-And she did know how to take care of herself.
+Out of the two of them, Attie was the more experienced one, and she knew how to take care of herself.
 “Promise me.
-One bruise, you end it and we all take baseball bats to his precious car.”
+One bruise and you end it.
+Then we’ll all taking baseball bats to his precious car.”

-That promise didn’t make her feel better when she watched Attie drive off with him after school.
+That promise didn’t make her feel better when she watched Attie and Jax drive off together after school.

 Aubrey gave her a nudge.
 “She’ll be fine.”

-She managed a small smile but Aubrey already had her eyes back on Luke.
+Sarah Jane managed a small smile, but Aubrey already had her eyes back on Luke.
 Him and three of his pals were piling into his truck.